sbs20/laboratory/linux/centos/@start.md

 # Weird caret / cursor behaviour in nano in some terminals
 See [this](https://github.com/Microsoft/WSL/issues/1436) for details.

-In summary add this to .bashrc
+In summary add this to .bashrc (on the bad centos machine)
 ```
 stty sane
 export TERM=linux